open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 ## Aggregation

-In this new revision.
 Aggregation is done in statsD receiver.
 The default aggregation interval is 60s.
 The receiver only aggregates the metrics with the same metric name, metric type, label keys and label values.
-After each aggregation interval, the receiver will send all metrics(after aggregation) in this aggregation interval to the following workflow.
+After each aggregation interval, the receiver will send all metrics (after aggregation) in this aggregation interval to the following workflow.

 It supports: